Dallas Goedert Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

-- This season Goedert has caught 50 passes on 69 targets for 759 yards and four touchdowns, averaging 50.6 yards per game.
+- Goedert has put together 50 passes for 759 yards and four touchdowns this season.
+He has been targeted 69 times, and puts up 50.6 yards per game.

-- Goedert has been the target of 69 of his team's 434 passing attempts this season, or 15.9% of the target share.

 - Goedert (six red zone targets) has been the recipient of 10.5% of his team's 57 red zone pass attempts.